asavinov/prosto/README.md

 This new column will store the amount computed for each record as a product of quantity and price.
 Note that the input columns could be also derived columns computed from some other data in this or other tables.

-Other column operations like `link`, `grouping` or `rolling` allow for producing link columns referencing records in other tables and aggregate data.
+Other column operations like `link`, `aggregate` or `rolling` allow for producing link columns referencing records in other tables and aggregate data.

 ## Executing a workflow